hsyl20/haskus-website/pages/ghc.rst

    :class: logo

-At Haskus we contribute to the development of the main Haskell compiler: GHC_
+We contribute to the development of the main Haskell compiler: GHC_

 .. _GHC: http://www.haskell.org/ghc